operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/development-tips.md

 The extra vars that are sent to Ansible are managed by the operator.
 The `spec` section will pass along the key-value pairs as extra vars.
 This is equivalent to how above extra vars are passed in to `ansible-playbook`.
-The operator also passes along additional variables under the `ansibl_operator_meta` field for the name of the CR and the namespace of the CR.
+The operator also passes along additional variables under the `ansible_operator_meta` field for the name of the CR and the namespace of the CR.

 For the CR example: